michael-simons/wro4j-spring-boot-starter/README.md

 As always, the Spring documentation is a valuable resource.
 Here's how to start your own auto-configuration or starter: [Creating your own auto-configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-developing-auto-configuration.html).
 Thanks to all the people involved.

-There's a another Wro4j [starter](https://github.com/sbuettner/spring-boot-autoconfigure-wro4j) by Simon Buettner from which i had the basic idea, but i didn't like the fact that it centers around the Groovy model and especially the whole wro4-extensions.
+There's an another Wro4j [starter](https://github.com/sbuettner/spring-boot-autoconfigure-wro4j) by Simon Buettner from which I had the basic idea, but I didn't like the fact that it centers around the Groovy model and especially the whole wro4-extensions.

 ## Examples

 * [euregjug.eu](http://www.euregjug.eu), Source code here [github.com/EuregJUG-Maas-Rhine/site](https://github.com/EuregJUG-Maas-Rhine/site).
 Pretty standard site that uses a theme from [html5up](http://html5up.net), some JQuery.
 * [biking2](http://biking.michael-simons.eu), Source code here [github.com/michael-simons/biking2](https://github.com/michael-simons/biking2).
-A full blown AngularJS application.
+A full-blown AngularJS application.
 * [Minimal working example](https://github.com/michael-simons/wro4j-spring-boot-starter/files/901848/wro4jdemo.zip), created as a request in [#6](https://github.com/michael-simons/wro4j-spring-boot-starter/issues/6).
 Just download, unzip and run with `mvn spring-boot:run` to see it working.
 * [An example using the wroj4-extensions, especially the SASS/SCSS processor](https://github.com/michael-simons/wro4j-spring-boot-starter/files/947239/wro4jscssdemo.zip), again, just download, unzip and run with `mvn spring-boot:run` to see it working.
 See explanation in [#7](https://github.com/michael-simons/wro4j-spring-boot-starter/issues/7).